brianmusisi/andrewng-python-ml/README.md

 # Python Solutions to Andrew Ng's Machine Learning Course

-This repo contains solutions to Andrew Ng's popular Machine Learning course from Coursera written both in Octave as well as pPython
+This repo contains solutions to Andrew Ng's popular Machine Learning course from Coursera written both in Octave as well as Python

 Each folder corresponds to one of the 8 exercises in the course.
 Each folder consists:
 * Folder with Original Octave code